-James L. Van Uxem was a resident of Chicago, Illinois where he had a retail sporting goods shop from about 1885 until 1905.
-He sold firearms mostly but also carried some fishing tackle.
 Reels bearing his name are very rare. there are probably less than two dozen reels stamped with his name known to exist at the present time.
 Following are six nice marked examples of the reels he sold.

-Donadl P. Champion
+Donald P. Champion

 ORCA member